Constitution for the United States of Africa

 (5) Federal enforcement.
 The Department of the Interior, headed by the interior secretary, is the enforcement arm of the United States of Africa.
 It is responsible for protecting the African people from domestic crimes, enforcing federal court and executive orders, federal service of process and, inter alia, processing citizen travel documents and visitor permits.
 It will administer the federal prisons, border patrol, immigration and, inter alia, issuance of passports to African citizens.
 Its key organ is the the federal police.

 (9) Human health.
-The Department of National Health, headed by an health secretary, is charged with disease prevention and control, being responsible for ensuring all African citizens have quality and affordable healthcare.
+The Department of National Health, headed by the health secretary, is charged with disease prevention and control, being responsible for ensuring all African citizens have quality and affordable healthcare.

 (10) Transportation.
 The Department of Transportation, headed by the transportation secretary, is charged with aviation, roads, railways, waterways.